 Applying to be an ACE provider

-Providers who wish to become approved by ACE for all their appropriate social work continuing education must submit a detailed application.
+Providers who wish to become approved by ACE for all their appropriate social work continuing education must pass a prequalification screening and submit a detailed application.

 - Fee worksheet & payment form

 - ACE provider course sample questionnaire (a course sample and completed course sample questionnaire must be submitted for each delivery format sought for approval.
 All course materials must be mocked up to meet current ACE standards.
 Examples of mocked up materials can be found in the appendix of the ACE Handbook.

 - If seeking approval for a distance learning format, a completed ACE provider distance learning questionnaire is required for each distance learning course sample being submitted.

 - Review the ACE procedures before starting your application.

 - Reference the new application checklist found in the appendix